Darkness4/blog/pages/blog/2023-10-09-understanding-authentication/page.md

 Run the server (`go run ./main.go`) and go to the login page ([http://localhost:3000/login](http://localhost:3000/login)) and see the Google OAuth2 grant page!

 Now that we have an example running, there is one issue: we support only one authentication service.
 What if the user what to log in with GitHub instead of Google?
 Sure we can try to add a list of providers, but GitHub doesn't support OIDC!
-We cannot handle every edge case of every identity providers. **We have to an OIDC provider that connects to multiple providers.**
+We cannot handle every edge case of every identity providers. **We have to use an OIDC provider that connects to multiple providers.**

 That's why Firebase Auth, Google Identity Platform, Auth0, Okta, Dex and Keycloak exists.
 They are services that allow multiple identity providers and aggregate them into one unique endpoint.